 Front view of the Hochelaga Inn, a 19th-century red brick Victorian mansion with ornate trim, bay windows, and lush gardens in Kingston’s Sydenham Ward. -

-The Grand Trunk Railway station at Ontario and Johnson Streets in the 1890s, built with a limestone foundation and brick structure, serving as a busy hub with horse-drawn carriages outside.
+The Grand Trunk Railway station at Ontario and Johnson Streets in the 1890s, built with a limestone foundation and brick structure, served as a busy hub with horse-drawn carriages outside.

 Once the GTR station, now a restaurant, on Ontario Street at Johnson Street in Kingston, Ontario, with a modern waterfront condominium in the background. -